Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 The user is prompted when and what to input to progress the story

-• I want the game to set the scene drawing me into the story
+• I want the game to effectively set the scene

 After the user confirms they want to play the intro to the game and story will begin.
 This will provide the user a background to the events of the game as well as some character development